openactive/openactive-test-suite/README.md

 * [Broker Microservice](./packages/openactive-broker-microservice/): this sits in between the test suite and the target Open Booking API implementation.
 This allows the integration tests to watch for changes to the various RPDE feeds.
 * [Integration Tests](./packages/openactive-integration-tests): this performs automated tests against the API.

-[The Roadmap](./ROADMAP.md) provides an overview of upcoming development milestones, and contributions are welcome.

 # Usage

 Briefly, you'll need to run the OpenID Test Client, Broker Microservice and the Integration Tests in order to test your Booking API.